How do I manage the storage in my Amazon RDS for Oracle DB instance?

 Monitor the FreeStorageSpace metric

-Review any autoextened tablespaces
+Review any autoextend tablespaces

 The default tablespace type for RDS for Oracle DB instances is bigfile with AUTOEXTEND turned on.
 The maximum size of bigfile tablespaces is 16 TiB.
-Tablespace increases to either the maximum quota for the tablespace or to the allocated storage for your DB instance.
+The tablespace increases to either the maximum quota for the tablespace or the allocated storage for your DB instance.
 If your allocated storage is full, then your instance switches to storage-full, and your tablespaces can't extend.
 For more information, see Autoextend tablespace on the Oracle website.

-It's a best practice to plan tablespace extension based on your application's needs.
+It's a best practice to plan a tablespace extension based on your application's needs.
 To avoid storage-full issues before a bulk load, resize tablespaces or allocate more space.
 If you scale your storage, then DB instance performance usually isn't affected and no outages occur.
 After you modify the storage size, your DB instance is in the storage-optimization state.

 Note: Before you modify your DB instance, see Working with storage for Amazon RDS DB instances.